onthebusiness/harelang.org/content/installation.md

 Optionally run `make check` to build & run the standard library test suite as well.

-Run `. hare.sh` and the new hare toolchain will become available in your shell, so you can begin using it without a formal installation. ~~If you wish to install Hare to your system, run `make install` as root.~~ An install target is not available yet &mdash; stick with `hare.sh` to make it easier to keep your system up-to-date while Hare matures.
+Run `. ./hare.sh` and the new hare toolchain will become available in your shell, so you can begin using it without a formal installation. ~~If you wish to install Hare to your system, run `make install` as root.~~ An install target is not available yet &mdash; stick with `hare.sh` to make it easier to keep your system up-to-date while Hare matures.